Extending the dynamic range in quantum frequency estimation with sequential weak measurements

 Our scheme consists of applying a sequence of weak $\sigma_{x}$ measurements in time intervals of $\tau$.
-They are described by the Kraus operators $K_{\pm} = \left( \cos{(g)} I \pm \sin{(g)} \sigma_{x} \right)/\sqrt{2},$ where $g$ is a tunable parameter that represents the measurement strength ($g=\pi/2$ corresponds to a projective measurement).
-They can be realized by weakly entangling the probe to an ancillary qubit and measuring the ancilla \cite{supp}.
-Each step of the protocol involves the rotation $V_{\omega}=\cos\left(\omega\tau\right)I-i\sin\left(\omega\tau\right)\sigma_{z},$ followed by a weak measurement that transforms the state of the sensing qubit $\rho$ as $\rho \rightarrow K_{\pm} \, \rho \, K_{\pm}/\text{Tr}[K_{\pm} \, \rho \, K_{\pm}]$, depending on the measurement outcome.
+They are described by the Kraus operators $K_{\pm} = \left( \cos{(g)} I \pm \sin{(g)} \sigma_{x} \right)/\sqrt{2},$ where $g$ is a tunable parameter that represents the measurement strength ($g=\pi/4$ corresponds to a projective measurement).
+They can be realized by weakly entangling each probe to an ancillary qubit and measuring the ancilla \cite{supp}.
+Each step of the protocol involves the rotation $V_{\omega}=\cos\left(\omega\tau\right)I-i\sin\left(\omega\tau\right)\sigma_{z},$ followed by a weak measurement that transforms the state of the sensing qubit $\rho$ as $\rho \rightarrow K_{\pm} \, \rho \, K_{\pm}^\dagger/\text{Tr}[K_{\pm} \, \rho \, K_{\pm}^\dagger]$, depending on the measurement outcome.
 Therefore, the sensing qubits evolve in stochastic quantum trajectories \cite{ilias_biasing_2025}.
-Given a total interrogation time $T$ and a measurement period $\tau$, this stochastic step is repeated for $m=\lfloor T/\tau \rfloor$ times \footnote{Note that if we set $\tau =T$, $g = \pi/2$, this protocol reduces to the standard Ramsey experiment.}.
+Given a total interrogation time $T$ and a measurement period $\tau$, this stochastic step is repeated for $m=\lfloor T/\tau \rfloor$ times \footnote{Note that if we set $\tau =T$, $g = \pi/4$, this protocol reduces to the standard Ramsey experiment.}.
+Note that, to prevent phase slips, the measurement period must satisfy $\tau <\frac{\pi}{2\delta\omega}$.
 We study two different protocols, illustrated in Fig. \ref{fig:summary_fig}d: the \textit{weak-only} protocol, in which only sequential weak measurements are performed, and the \textit{weak-with-strong} protocol, in which the final weak measurement is replaced by a projective measurement on the sensing qubits.